jmcantrell/arch-bootstrap/README.md

 curl https://git.sr.ht/~jmcantrell/arch-bootstrap/blob/main/scripts/inject | bash -s
 ```

-If the network is available automatically after booting, you could run the script by using the `script` boot parameter, recognized by the Arch Linux ISO.
+If the network is available automatically after booting, you could run the script by using the `script` boot parameter.

-When you see the GRUB menu as during booting, press <kbd>Tab</kbd> to edit the kernel command line and add the following:
+When you see the GRUB menu, press <kbd>Tab</kbd> to edit the kernel command line and add the following:

 ```
 script=https://git.sr.ht/~jmcantrell/arch-bootstrap/blob/main/scripts/inject
 ```

-The script will be run similarly to the curl method above as soon as the environment is ready.
+The script will be run similarly to the curl command above once the live system has booted.

 ## Configuration